Fifth Third Bancorp (FITB) poses a Brand-New Opportunity for Investors with beta value of 1.19 - News Daemon

 Fifth Third Bancorp (FITB) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 12/30/2022, the company posted $1 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.99) by $0.01.
+If we go through the results of last quarter, which was made public on 3/30/2023, the company posted $0.78 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.79) by -$0.01.
 This company achieved a net margin of +25.40 while generating a return on equity of 10.35.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.91 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.9 per share during the current fiscal year.

 Fifth Third Bancorp (NASDAQ: FITB) Trading Performance Indicators